Karthikkckarthik/Customer_Satisfaction/README.md

-"Predicting customer feelings before they buy a product"
+"Predicting Pre-Order Customer Sentiment for Products"

+Project Overview:
+This project aims to predict customer satisfaction scores using a ZenML pipeline and historical data from the Brazilian E-Commerce Public Dataset by Olist.
+Our goal is to develop a machine learning model that predicts review scores for future orders, framed as a regression problem.

+Key Features:

+Dataset: Utilizes a dataset containing 100,000 orders from 2016-2018 across multiple Brazilian marketplaces, with details on order status, price, payment, shipping, customer locations, product attributes, and reviews.
+Model Objective: Predict customer review scores for future orders, resulting in a satisfaction score ranging from 1 to 5.
+Pipeline: End-to-end machine learning pipeline built with ZenML, including data collection, preprocessing, feature engineering, model training, and deployment.
+Deployment: Showcases the model via a user-friendly Streamlit application and MLflow UI interface.
+Cloud-Ready: Workflow designed for cloud deployment and scalability, ensuring all parameters and data flow are tracked.
+Pipeline Steps:

+Data Ingestion: Ingests data from the source and creates a DataFrame.
+Data Cleaning: Removes unnecessary columns and fills null values with the mean.
+Model Training: Trains models (e.g., XGBoost, LightGBM, Random Forest) with MLflow autologging for performance tracking.
+Evaluation: Evaluates model performance and saves metrics using MLflow autologging.
+Deployment Trigger: Checks if the newly trained model meets criteria for deployment.
+Model Deployment: Deploys the model as a service using MLflow.
+Technology Stack:

+ZenML: Framework for building and orchestrating ML pipelines.
+MLflow: Used for tracking metrics, parameters, and model deployment.
+Streamlit: Provides an interactive UI for showcasing the predictive model.
+LightGBM: Final model used for regression analysis.
+Conclusion:
+This project demonstrates an end-to-end machine learning solution for predicting customer satisfaction, showcasing continuous prediction and deployment capabilities with ZenML, MLflow, and Streamlit.
+The model is cloud-ready and adaptable to varying business needs, ensuring robust tracking and scalability.

-If you try executing the code along with the YouTuber, then at some point in time, you will get an error that "Daemon functionality is not supported on Windows".
+"Daemon functionality is not supported on Windows".
 Therefore, to resolve this issue, you need to install WSL (Windows subsystem for Linux) and Ubuntu, on your Windows laptop/computer.
 To install WSL and Ubuntu, just run your command prompt as Administrator and run the below command:

 wsl --install